-Since 1978, the band has released 14 studio albums, all of which are loaded with great songs.
+Since 1978, the band has released 15 studio albums, all loaded with great songs.
 Plus, their compilation Singles — 45’s and Under is considered one of the best greatest hits-type albums around, even though it was released in 1982, long before they were done releasing great material.
-The band is still going strong today; their most recent effort, Cradle to the Grave, was just released in 2015.
-Culling their catalog down to the ten best feels like an injustice, as this could easily be a top 25 list, but still: here are our picks for the top ten Squeeze songs.
+The band is still strong today; their most recent effort, The Knowledge, was just released in 2017.
+Culling their catalog down to the ten best feels like an injustice, as this could easily be a top 25 list, but still, here are our picks for the top ten Squeeze songs.

 # 10 – Cool for Cats

 It’s unusual when one of a band’s signature songs has a sound so different from what they usually create, but that’s the case with 1979’s “Cool for Cats.”
 Sort of a precursor to the rap music that would become so popular in the upcoming decade, the song features a driving bassline, a kick drum on every downbeat, and Chris Difford’s deep baritone on lead vocals.
 That last detail is especially noteworthy for Difford’s exaggerated cockney accent and the fact that Glenn Tilbrook was the band’s more frequent frontman.
 Still, this is definitely a Squeeze track, with its uncomplicated guitar riffs, tinkling piano break, and storytelling lyrics.

 # 9 – 853-5937